 As part of the Cancun Agreement, reached on December 11 in Cancun, Mexico, at the 16th Conference of the

-Parties (COP 16), Parties decided to establish a Standing Committee (SC) to assist the COP in relation to the
+Parties (COP 16), Parties decided to establish a Standing Committee on Finance (SCF) to assist the COP in

-financial mechanism of the Convention.
-The SC is to assist the COP in exercising its functions with respect
+relation to the Financial Mechanism of the Convention.
+The SCF is to assist the COP in exercising its

 At COP 17, Parties further defined the roles and functions, as well as the composition and working

-modalities, of the SC.
-The SC will report and make recommendations to the COP, for its consideration, at each
+modalities, of the SCF.
+The SCFwill report and make recommendations to the COP, for its consideration, at

-The SC will assist the COP in exercising its functions with respect to the financial mechanism of the
+The SCF will assist the COP in exercising its functions with respect to the Financial Mechanism of the

 Convention through activities, such as: